 - Obtain your materials from the My Esri website: the software installer and the container images corresponding to your license level.

 - Install the ArcGIS Notebook Server software on your machine.
 You can do this using the provided installer or install silently.
 There are separate help topics for these two options.

-- Configure your ArcGIS Notebook Server site.
+- Configure your ArcGIS Notebook Server site (Linux containers).
 The three primary steps are as follows:

 - Create a site for your ArcGIS Notebook Server machine.